MET Computer Science Academic Policies Manual

 F | 0 |

 No grade lower than a “C” will be applied toward certificate or degree requirements.
-Any grade below “C” for courses represents failing performance.
+Any grade below a “C” indicates failing performance.

-A student’s cumulative grade point average (GPA) is computed by assigning the Grade Points numeric values above to the letter grades earned in completed courses.
-Incomplete grades (I) are not counted in the GPA.
-Details regarding GPA calculation is available on the Office of the University Registrar’s web site.
+A student’s cumulative grade point average (GPA) is computed by assigning the numeric values of grade points to the letter grades earned in completed courses.
+Incomplete grades (I) are not included in the GPA calculation.
+For details regarding GPA calculation, please visit the Office of the University Registrar’s website.

-The minimum passing grade for a course in a certificate or degree program is a “C” (2.0), but an academic average grade of “B” (3.0) must be maintained to be considered in good academic standing, to satisfy degree requirements and to graduate.
+The minimum passing grade for a course in a certificate or degree program is a “C” (2.0).
+However, an academic average grade of “B” (3.0) must be maintained to be considered in good academic standing, to satisfy degree requirements, and to graduate.

 A candidate who receives a failing grade in a core class must repeat the course and earn a passing grade.
-A candidate who receives a failing grade in an elective may repeat the course and earn a passing grade or substitute another elective course in which a passing grade has been earned.
-Please see section 5.4 under Academic Probation.
+If a candidate receives a failing grade in an elective, they may either repeat the course and earn a passing grade or substitute it with another elective course in which a passing grade has been earned.
+For more information, please refer to Section 5.4 under Academic Probation.
 Students may retake a course a maximum of one additional time.

-Courses that are to be applied toward the meeting of degree requirements may not be taken on a Pass/Fail basis.
+Courses that are to be applied toward meeting degree requirements may not be taken on a Pass/Fail basis.

 4.2 Withdrawals